For the purposes of this information the word "solicitation" represents RFIs, RFQs, RFPs, or RFBs.

 The Lead Agency will treat the information marked confidential as confidential information only if a court of competent jurisdiction determines the information is confidential under Iowa Code Chapter 22 or other applicable law.

 Iowa Code Chapter 68B restricts gifts which may be given or received by state employees and requires certain individuals to disclose information concerning their activities with state government.
-Contractors are responsible to determine the applicability of this Chapter to their activities and to comply with the requirements.
+Respondents and Contractors are responsible to determine the applicability of this Chapter to their activities and to comply with the requirements.
 In addition, pursuant to Iowa Code section 722.1, it is a felony offense to bribe or attempt to bribe a public official.